What Are Chronic Hiccups?

 FACT

-Multiple therapeutic options exist, including drugs (baclofen, gabapentin), acupuncture, nerve block, and vagus nerve stimulation.
+Multiple treatment options exist, including drugs (baclofen, gabapentin), acupuncture, nerve block, and vagus nerve stimulation.
 Most patients respond to at least one of these approaches.

 MYTH